sundios/people-also-ask/readme.md

-# People Also Ask scraper
+# People Also Ask Google Scraper

 PPA scraper is a Python script that based on a query it scrapes Google people also ask questions.